kodiasteerforth/kodiasteerforth/README.md

 <h1 align="center">Hi 👋, I'm Steerforth Kodia</h1>
 <h3 align="center">I'm a smart contract/blockchain software engineer.
-My goal is to create amazing things and contribute as much as I can to the blockchain community.</h3>
+My goal is to create amazing things and contribute as much as I can to the community.</h3>

-- 🌱 I’m currently learning **Solidity, Javascript, React**

-- 👯 I’m looking to collaborate on **Open Source Projects**

-- 📝 I regularly write articles on [https://hashnode.com/@TheRealMvp](https://hashnode.com/@TheRealMvp)
+- 📝I write articles on a regular basis via [https://hashnode.com/@TheRealMvp](https://hashnode.com/@TheRealMvp)

-- 💬 Ask me about **Solidity, EVM based blockchains**

-- 📫 How to reach me **kodiasteerforth@gmail.com**
+- You can contact me at **kodiasteerforth@gmail.com**

-- 📄 Know about my experiences [https://www.steerforthhope.com/](https://www.steerforthhope.com/)

 <p align="left">
 </p>